Book here

 cormoran-orejon

-You can see it flying close to the water, almost always in search of a delicious fish.
-You can distinguish it by its dark plumage and the loud squawk that you will hear in the distance.
+You can see it flying close to the water, almost always searching for a delicious fish.
+You can distinguish it by its dark plumage and the loud squawk you will hear in the distance.

 As it flies, you can distinguish them by their double-tipped tails.
 You will have to look up to find them, as their short legs always keep them in high places to make their flight easy.
 Males have a bright red pouch on their chest (called a gular skin) to store food, which they deploy when they want to court a female.